timescale/docs/use-timescale/distributed-hypertables/about-distributed-hypertables.md

 hypertable with a closed space dimension, create the hypertable with only the time dimension first.
 Then use the `add_dimension` command to explicitly add an open device.
 If you set the range to `1`, each device has its own chunks.
-This can help you work around some limitations of normal space dimensions, and is especially useful if you want to make some chunks readily available for exclusion.
+This can help you work around some limitations of regular space dimensions, and is especially useful if you want to make some chunks readily available for exclusion.